salman-momin08/researchsphere_repo/README.md

-The project is developed using the Nextjs Framework to run this project in your system unzip the folder and on within the project folder directory open the command prompt and run 'npm install' command to install the requirements in your system.
-Once the requirements are installed then use the 'npm run dev' Command to run the project in your local machine.
-Create .env file for the project which invloves the firebase api, google Oauth api and client id, Github Oauth api and client id, cloudinary name, cloudianry api key.
+# ResearchSphere

+ResearchSphere is an advanced platform for academic paper submissions.
+It simplifies author workflows with AI tools for plagiarism and acceptance feedback.
+A helpful AI chatbot assists with platform queries, and the system supports distinct roles for authors, reviewers, and admins to manage the entire publication lifecycle.

+## Running the Project

+The project is developed using the Next.js Framework.
+To run this project on your system, follow these steps:

+1. Unzip the folder.
+2. Open a command prompt or terminal within the project directory.
+3. Run `npm install` to install the required packages.
+4. Once the installation is complete, run `npm run dev` to start the local development server.

+### Environment Variables

+Before running the project, you must create a `.env` file in the root directory.
+This file stores essential API keys and configuration.
+Add the following variables:

+-   Firebase project configuration (e.g., `NEXT_PUBLIC_FIREBASE_API_KEY`, etc.)
+-   Google OAuth credentials (Client ID and Secret)
+-   GitHub OAuth credentials (Client ID and Secret)
+-   Cloudinary credentials (Cloud Name, API Key, and Upload Preset)